mewil/dine-o/README.md

 # dine-o
-App to help groups of people pick a restaurant.
+Text-based service to help groups of people pick a restaurant.
 The goal is maximum satisfaction!

-Developed at MHacks Spring 2017
+Dine-o will use the Twilio REST API to communicate with a group of users in order to find the best Ann Arbor restaurant at which to eat.
+Din-o is being developed at MHacks Spring 2017 in python.